rubzk/spotiCluster/README.md

 # spotiCluster

-## Background of the project
+## Project Overview

-I started this project a few years ago to get better with my coding skills.
-At that time I wanted to learn OOP.
-I got so involved and enjoy it so much that I started to use it to apply new things I wanted to learn.
+This project was initiated several years ago with the primary goal of enhancing coding skills and mastering Object-Oriented Programming (OOP).
+Over time, it evolved into a dynamic platform for implementing various technologies and concepts.
+Here's the journey:

- - I started building a simple app that fetched data from spotify's API and clustered the data using  K-means.
+1. **Data Fetching and Clustering:** The project began with the development of a simple application that interfaced with Spotify's API to fetch data and applied K-means clustering to organize the information effectively.

- - Then I added a web app with simple Flask and some super simple Front-end with JS.
+2. **Web Application Integration:** The project expanded to include a web application using Flask, complemented by a clean and user-friendly front-end created with JavaScript, providing a seamless user experience.

- - I learned about docker and I build a Docker Image and a Docker Compose.
+3. **Containerization with Docker:** The introduction of Docker played a pivotal role in the project's architecture.
+It enabled the creation of a Docker Image and a Docker Compose setup, making the project more portable and easier to manage.

- - Later I wanted to parallelize the whole workflow, I found Celery and implemented it.
+4. **Workflow Parallelization with Celery:** Recognizing the need for optimization, the project leveraged Celery to parallelize the entire workflow.
+This enhancement significantly improved the project's efficiency and responsiveness.

- - I wasn't happy with the super simple frontend anymore so I learned how to use TailwindCSS to give it a better look.
+5. **Enhanced Front-End Aesthetics with Tailwind CSS:** To provide an appealing and modern user interface, the project embraced Tailwind CSS, giving the web app a polished and visually appealing design.

- - I also wasn't happy with Plotly (The library I was using for Plots) and I learned how to build more interactive plots with ChartJS
+6. **Interactive Data Visualization with Chart.js:** While working on data visualization, the project transitioned from Plotly to Chart.js.
+This transition enabled the creation of more interactive and engaging visualizations to better convey insights from the data.

-### What am I working now?
+7. **Code Refactoring with Pydantic Models:** In a recent makeover, I refactored the code using Pydantic models to make it more readable and scalable.
+This change not only improved code clarity but also set the stage for future expansion and enhancements.

-I found Pydantic library and I thought it will elevate the readability and the robustness of my code.
-So I'm learning on how to implement this to my pipeline.
+This project has been a wild ride of learning, trial, and error.
+It's proof that you can turn a small coding endeavor into a playground for all kinds of cool implementations

 ### How it works: